cooldogedev/spectrum/README.md

 The `Processor` interface in Spectrum handles incoming and outgoing packets within sessions, enabling custom filtering and manipulation.
 This functionality supports implementing anti-cheat measures and other security features.
 Downstream servers are responsible for prefixing packets to indicate decoding necessity, as per Spectrum protocol specifications.

 ## Why Spectrum?
-- **Protocol Innovation**: Utilizes TCP and QUIC for enhanced reliability and performance, unlike traditional proxies relying on RakNet and standard Minecraft protocol.
+- **Protocol Innovation**: Utilizes Spectral, TCP and QUIC for enhanced reliability and performance, unlike traditional proxies relying on RakNet and standard Minecraft protocol.

 - **Efficient Packet Handling**: Maintains high throughput by bypassing unnecessary packet decoding, optimizing data transmission and reducing latency.